The best cocktails to quench your thirst and generate party buzz.

 Treat guests to a beverage that oozes charm.
-The sweet sipper features two regional favorites—bourbon and peaches—for a stylish
+This sweet sipper features two regional favorites—bourbon and peaches.

-Give a bit of festive flair to your classic gin and tonic with orange juice and cranberries.
+Orange juice and cranberries lend a bit of festive flair to the classic gin and tonic.

 Offer this classic 1930s cocktail after dinner.
 Vieux Carré (voo cah-RAY) means "old square," referring to the French Quarter.

-For the Kentucky Bourbon aficionados in your bunch, make Julian's Old Fashioned the go-to cocktail for your special day.
+For the Kentucky Bourbon afficionados in your bunch, make Julian's Old Fashioned the go-to cocktail for your next gathering.